-One way to manage and organize data in Microsoft Access tables is from the datasheet view which includes tools for filtering, searching, and sorting.
-For quick answers, these options can be helpful to find information.
+One way to manage and organize data in Microsoft Access tables is from the datasheet view, which includes tools for filtering, searching, and sorting.
+For quick answers, these options can be helpful in finding information.
 However, there’s a problem: The datasheet features are temporary.
 Every time you want to find transactions for a specific vendor, for example, or a key client, you would need to re-create the filter or search.
 The solution to this problem is to use Access queries: custom-made search routines that you store in your database.
 Queries are a staple of database design and key to data management in most Microsoft Access projects.

-As the name suggests, Microsoft Access queries are a way to ask questions about your data, like how many transactions occurred last month or what is the dollar value from each client?
+As the name suggests, Microsoft Access queries are a way to ask questions about your data, like how many transactions occurred last month or what is the dollar value of each client?
 Access saves each query in your database like it saves any other database object.
 Once you’ve saved a query, you can run it anytime you want to take a look at the live data that meets your criteria.

 The key feature of a query is its amazing ability to reuse your hard work.
 Queries also introduce some new features that you don’t have with the datasheet alone:

 - Queries can combine related tables.
 This feature is insanely useful because it lets you craft searches that take related data into account.
-Microsoft Access includes relationship features to connect tables at the database level so the connections are then automatic throughout a project.
+Microsoft Access includes relationship features to connect tables at the database level, so the connections are then automatic throughout a project.
 Or, you can create join queries to link related tables only for specific queries.

 - Queries can perform calculations.
 Fields with calculations shouldn’t be stored in specific tables because the values may change.
 Instead, store only the values that create the calculations and build queries to perform the calculation.
 This approach ensures results are accurate and current.